ryohonda-hub/END-AMR-Asia/latest/job_submission/README_en_jobsubmission.md

 ```
 Afterward, confirm that both the submission and execution scripts have execute permission (`x`) using `ls -l`.

----

 ## Submitting the Job
 *\*Submit jobs from the interactive node of the supercomputer* (login by `$ ssh a001` from the gateway node).

-Submit your job script using the `sbatch` command:
+Submit your job submission script using the `sbatch` command:
 ```bash
 # Submitting job script js_test.sh
 $ sbatch js_test.sh